Cardiovascular (heart) disease is the leading cause of death for both men and women in the United States—accounting for 40 percent of all deaths.

 4. Chewing an aspirin as soon as heart attack symptoms appear can limit heart damage.

-After calling 911, the first thing you should do if you start experiencing heart attack symptoms is chew—rather than swallow whole— a 325-milligram aspirin pill.
+After calling 911, the first thing you should do if you start experiencing heart attack symptoms is chewed —rather than swallow whole— a 325-milligram aspirin pill.
 Aspirin helps break up clots in the bloodstream that may be blocking blood flow to the heart and causing heart muscle cells to die.
 Breaking up these clots can prevent more heart muscle cells from dying.

 Chewing the pill is recommended as it causes quicker results than swallowing it.